shekratul10/EEProject/README.md

 All important information is here:

-**IMPORTANT NOTICES AS OF 03/06/22 09:15**
+**IMPORTANT NOTICES AS OF 03/06/22 12:55**
+- **Damani could you approve the orders for components**
-- Using two hall effect sensors might be better to detect the polarity of the magntic field
+- Using two hall effect sensors might be better to detect the polarity of the magntic field => A proposed circuit has been uploaded, as well as component suggestions.
+All updated in the magnetic field section.
 - A circuit design has been submitted to the ultrasonic sensor section!
 - A circuit to convert sinusoidal signals into square waves can be found here: [sinusoidal to digital conversion](https://github.com/shekratul10/EEProject/blob/main/Sensor/Sinusoidal%20to%20digital%20conversion.md)
 - Code to determine the frequency of an analogue input on the Adafruit will be difficult to implement so it is suggested to use an op-amp comparator circuit and digital pin instead.
 Then all sensors can use the existing IR pulse code to determine the frequency of the signal, if required.
 Information here: https://www.electronics-tutorials.ws/opamp/op-amp-comparator.html